JananiVijay/ToDoList/README.md

 # ToDoList
-To Do List Using Spring FrameWork - Practice
+To Do List Using Spring MVC FrameWork - in28Minutes Udemy course